vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 Visnu, Mārkandeya, Matsya, Kūrma 500 A. D.-550 A. D.-Varāhamihira, author of Pañca-siddhāntikā,

-Brhatsamhitā, Brhat-Jataka and other works.
+Br̥hatsamhitā, Br̥hat-Jataka and other works.
 600 A. D.-650 A. D.-Bana, author of the Kadambari and Harsa

 carita 650-665 A. D.--Kaśikā, commentary by Vamana and Jayāditya on